mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 sucking on the Java host and killing its host in the process.
 If Java can't ditch this parasite, it will die along with it.
 And, [Java being, well, Java](../java-vs-kotlin/), I can't say it will be missed.

+Java 8 is... okay (since it has closures).
+But Java needs to liberate itself from Spring.